Kitchen Faucets 101

 Ball faucets drip or leak mostly when the inlet seals or the O-rings wear or break.

 If the handle of the ball faucet is leaking, just lift the handle and tighten the adjusting ring.
-If the handle continues to leak, replace the cap.
+Should it continues to leak, replace the cap.

 If dripping is from the spout the inlet seals and springs or the ball may need replacing.